-Halitosis is often used as a synonym to bad breath.
+Halitosis is often used as a synonym for bad breath.
 But there’s actually a difference between these terms.
-Let’s understand what halitosis is, and what causes halitosis and what treatments are there to address this concern and the health problems associated with it.
+Let’s understand what halitosis is and what causes halitosis and what treatments are there to address this concern and the health problems associated with it.

 What is halitosis?

 Chronic bad breath, also known as halitosis, is something that good brushing and flossing, or mouthwash rinsing can’t quickly resolve.
 Unlike “morning breath” or a strong odour that stays after eating foods which are spicy or contain garlic, halitosis remains longer and can be a sign of something more serious about your health.

 The most common cause of bad breath is poor oral hygiene.
 Bad breath usually starts in the mouth, but there are many possible causes (some of which are quite serious) such as:

 - Food particles: Strong foods such as garlic or onions can leave particles behind the mouth and on the tongue, resulting in an unpleasant odour.
 Luckily, it’s easily treated and not a chronic cause of halitosis.

 - Poor oral hygiene: If you don’t brush and floss daily, food particles can remain in your mouth which produces bad breath odour.

 - Dental issues: Cavities and gum disease can give bad breath bacteria extra places to hide in your mouth that are difficult to reach when cleaning your teeth.

 - Smoking and tobacco: Tobacco has its own type of bad breath.
 Besides making your breath smell, smoking causes staining and loss of taste and irritates gums.

 - Other chronic conditions like respiratory infections or acid reflux: While halitosis is most often linked to something happening in the mouth, it may also be a sign of gastric reflux, diabetes or liver or kidney disease.